munificent/journal/_posts/2010-07-23-what-i-learned-at-the-emerging-languages-camp.md

 I just got back from the unbelievably awesome [Emerging Languages Camp](http://emerginglangs.com/) at [OSCON](http://www.oscon.com/).
 I wish I could come up with a good way to get across how cool of an experience it was.
-All I can really say was that for the first time in a long, I felt like I was really around my people.
+All I can really say was that for the first time in a long time, I felt like I was really around my people.

 A programming language nerd is a really specific kind of nerd and I don't really know many who share my obsession.
 For the last two days, I was in a